artefactual/atom-docs/user-manual/access-content/navigate.rst

 results that apply only to the records being displayed (records with an "Ontario" place :term:`access point`), until the previous facet filter is removed.

-If "All" is the only option available beneath a facet heading, it means that there are no relevant filters in the facet that apply to the current records being displayed in the search/browse results page.

 .. _facets-by-record-type: